TeKrop/overfast-api/README.md

     end
 ```

-Using this way (by manually doing it), the response will be cached into Redis, and the cache will be checked by the Python server (`USE_API_CACHE_IN_APP` setting in `config.py` must be set to `True`).
-It's an acceptable compromise, but keep in mind that cache retrieval is ~100 times slower than the previous solution (tested with [wrk](https://github.com/wg/wrk)).
+When manually executing the process, the response gets cached into Redis, and the Python server checks the cache (`USE_API_CACHE_IN_APP` must be set to `True`).
+While this compromise is acceptable, it's worth noting that cache retrieval is approximately 100 times slower compared to the previous solution (verified with [wrk](https://github.com/wg/wrk)).

 ### App (uvicorn) only
 ```mermaid